 Don’t let Gestational diabetes put a downer on your Easter

-Having gestational diabetes over festive times associated with food and treats like Easter can really effect some women as they feel deprived of the best bits and the things they enjoy most.
-Share the gestational diabetes and the family page if you are struggling to get loved ones to understand about gestational diabetes and all the food and treats being passed around at Easter.
+Having gestational diabetes over festive times associated with food and treats like Easter can really affect some women as they feel deprived of the best bits and the things they enjoy most.
+Share gestational diabetes and the family page if you are struggling to get loved ones to understand gestational diabetes and all the food and treats being passed around at Easter.

 Try not to focus on all the temptations and things ‘you can’t have’.
 Easter isn’t just about treats and chocolate!
 Easter is to commemorate the resurrection of Jesus Christ, it’s about spending time with those that matter to you most, celebrating and having lots of fun.

 You can still enjoy a fun-packed Easter and stay on track if you want to.
 We are lucky that we only have this to contend with diabetes during pregnancy.
 It’s only one Easter and there will be many more to enjoy with your new sugar baby.

 I created Gestational Diabetes UK® as a GD Mum, for other Mums.
 I’m dedicated to providing information on gestational diabetes, from diagnosis through to birth and beyond.

 I do not show any ads on my website, or have any annoying pop-ups.
 There are no affiliate links and no financial gain for any products that are mentioned within the content.
 All links shown are purely for information purposes and for your benefit so that you can learn which products work well for the majority.

 Gestational Diabetes UK does not sell any physical products, instead, it is funded via an optional subscription to the website for additional recipes and meal plans.